Booking air tickets

 Internal (tectonic) power of Earth formed folds grown the powerful ranges of mountains.

-The mountains and foothills with brook relief, located in east and south-east part of republic, where they unite with powerful mountain deep brook massive on territory of Kirgizya and Tadjikistan.
-Mainly this Ugam, Pskem, Chatkal, Kuramin ranges and their western and south-western spurs, concerning to Western Tyan-Shan system and Turkestan, Zerafshan and Gissar ranges with their continuous on south-western - Babatag and Kugintangtau ranges, concerning to Gissar-Alay system.
+The mountains and foothills with brook relief, located in east and south-east part of Uzbekistan, where they unite with powerful mountain deep brook massive on territory of Kirgizya and Tadjikistan.
+Mainly this

 Entering in Western Tyan-Shan system the mountain ranges (Karjantau, Ugam, Pskem, Chatkal, Kuramin) began from Talass Alatau (on border with Kirgizstan), further as fan radiate from here and continuos to north-east to south-west.